Notice of Uncontrolled Air and Water Pollution in Uintah County, Utah and Complaint made by UTSR.

 The photos indicate recent activity at the USO stripmine factory site where a gas powered electric generator was placed on and near the water tank dispersing fiberglass in mid July 2019.

 Larger fibers have been found to cause skin, eye and upper respiratory tract irritation.
 There are other possible health effects:

 A rash can appear when the fibers become embedded in the outer layer of the skin.
 No long-term health effects should occur from touching fiberglass.
 Eyes may become red and irritated after exposure to fiberglass.
 Soreness in the nose and throat can result when fibers are inhaled.
-Asthma and bronchitis can be aggravated by exposure to fiberglass.
-Temporary stomach irritation may occur if fibers are swallowed.
+Asthma and bronchitis is aggravated by exposure to fiberglass.
+Temporary stomach irritation will occur if fibers are swallowed.